 A parent’s role is to offer a child a safe and secure environment so that they can develop relationship skills and grow into fully functioning human beings having worked sufficiently through all the emotional stages human beings go though.

-However an absent father or male role model/mentor can leave a child traumatised and grief stricken for years to come – leading to self-harm, depression and all the other disorders we now know about.
+However, a critical, controlling, bullying or absent father/role model/mentor can leave a child traumatised and grief stricken for years to come – leading to self-harm, depression and all the other disorders we now know about.

 And sadly, even though a stepfather or male mentor may step in, this may only offer a partial and sometimes an inadequate emotional substitute.
 Often too – by the time they arrive on the scene, the Oedipal Stage will have passed, leaving the child with many unanswered emotional questions which may go unaddressed for years, buried as new issues arise.

 It is therefore important that for a child’s sake we begin to become more aware of the issues at stake and the harm we adults may be imposing on our children.

 And for the children to realise that it is safe for them to choose joy and self-acceptance rather than deny themselves happiness by living in fear, hatred and rejection.
 Getting to this stage can however, take a lot of hard work and it may require a will from deep within – to work through the messages they were given as to who they may or may not be.

 Note: Please do subscribe to my blog website.
 I will not bombard you with e-mails.
 You will get a monthly reminder of my website for your perusal.
 However, if there is a new offer, separate to the blog site I will e-mail you.
 However, please be assured that I will not fill your inbox with e-mails.
 Thank you.